Hochschild cohomology of dg manifolds associated to integrable distributions: Introduction

-One of the main goals of this paper is to compute the Hochschild cohomology groups of the dg manifold $\big(T^{0,1}_X[1], \bar{\partial}\big)$ by establishing a canonical isomorphism with the Hochschild cohomology groups $\hochschildcohomology{\bullet}(X)$ of the complex manifold $X$, which are defined as the groups $\Ext_{\cO_{X\times X}}^\bullet(\cO_{\Delta},\cO_{\Delta})$~\cites{Caldararu, Markarian, Yekutieli}.
-The latter is known to be isomorphic to $\H^\bullet(\tot(\Omega_X^{0,\bullet}(\mathscr{D}_{\poly}(X))), \bar{\partial} + \id \otimes d_{\mathscr{H}})$ \cite{Yekutieli} in terms of the Dolbeault resolution of the complex of sheaves
+One of the main goals of this paper is to compute the Hochschild cohomology groups of the dg manifold $\big(T^{0,1}_X[1], \bar{\partial}\big)$ by establishing a canonical isomorphism with the Hochschild cohomology groups $\hochschildcohomology{\bullet}(X)$ of the complex manifold $X$, which are defined as the groups $\Ext_{\cO_{X\times X}}^\bullet(\cO_{\Delta}, \cO_{\Delta})$~\cites{Caldararu, Markarian, Yekutieli}.
+The latter is known to be isomorphic to $\H^\bullet\big(\tot\big(\Omega_X^{0,\bullet}(\mathscr{D}_{\poly}(X))\big), \bar{\partial} + \id \otimes d_{\mathscr{H}}\big)$ \cite{Yekutieli} in terms of the Dolbeault resolution of the complex of sheaves

 of holomorphic polydifferential operators over $X$.
-As an application, applying the Kontsevich-Duflo type theorem of dg manifolds to this particular dg manifold $\big( T^{0,1}_X[1], \bar{\partial}\big)$~\cites{LSX, SXsurvey}, we recover the well-known Kontsevich-Duflo theorem of complex manifolds~\cites{Kon, CV}.
+As an application, applying the Duflo-Kontsevich type theorem for dg manifolds~\cites{LSX, SXsurvey} to this particular dg manifold $\big( T^{0,1}_X[1], \bar{\partial}\big)$, we recover the well-known Duflo-Kontsevich theorem for complex manifolds~\cites{Kon, CV}.